gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 Train two models where one is trained with data augmentation using restricted randomized SMILES ordering and the other is not.
 We compare on protein validity, atom distribution, structural validity and diversity.

+### Data analysis
+**What is the distribution of protein length?**
+**What is the percentage of structures that is available from PDB when using UniProt/Swiss-Prot?**
+**What is the distribution of amino acids and how does it compare to other datasets in other research?**
 # Scenario 3
 *Explore different model architectures to find which works best with long sequence lengths (i.e. mamba, hyena, etc.)*
 ***